Winton Manor

-The Winton Manor is a high-rise former grand hotel that has been converted to a senior living apartment building on Prospect Avenue in the Cleveland Theater District in downtown Cleveland.
+The Winton Manor is a high-rise former grand hotel that has been converted to a senior living apartment building on Prospect Avenue in the Playhouse Square district of downtown Cleveland.
 The building was opened in 1916 as the Hotel Winton.

 The Design

 The Winton was designed by Nelson Max Dunning of Chicago.

 Closing and reopening

 In 1931, the name was changed to the Carter Hotel and operated until the 1960s, having to close after a major fire.
 The building is now a low-income housing property for senior citizens.
 This is partly due to its placement next to a major public transportation route.